-In order to achieve the Certified Against Malware Seal, any participating company's designated TAG Compliance Officer is encouraged to attend the first training available after a company is enrolled in the Certified Against Malware Program and must complete training in order for the company to achieve the Certified Against Malware Seal.
-Training must be renewed on an annual basis in order for a company to maintain its Certified Against Malware Seal from year to year.
+To achieve the Certified Against Malware Seal, any participating company's designated TAG Compliance Officer is encouraged to attend the first training available after a company is enrolled in the Certified Against Malware Program and must complete training for the company to achieve the Certified Against Malware Seal.
+Training must be renewed on an annual basis for a company to maintain its Certified Against Malware Seal from year to year.

-TAG provides training on a regular basis via a virtual platform so that TAG Compliance Officers are able to obtain training regardless of geographic location.
+TAG provides training on a regular basis via a virtual platform so that TAG Compliance Officers can obtain training regardless of geographic location.
 TAG Compliance Officers can learn more and RSVP for training sessions by visiting www.tagtoday.net.